-Improper installation and use may result in property damage.
+Improper installation, use and service may result in property damage.

-- Do not operate water heater if flood damaged.

-- · Inspect and replace anode.

-- · Install in location with drainage.

-- Fill tank with water before operation.

-- Be alert for thermal expansion.
+- Do not operate water heater if any part has been exposed to flooding or water damage. - Inspect anode rods regularly, replace if damaged. - · Install in location with drainage. - · Fill tank with water before operation. - Properly sized thermal expansion tanks are required on all closed water systems.

-Refer to instruction manual for installation and service.
+Refer to this manual for installation and service.